 I am an unapologetic carnivore.
 Steaks, ribs, loins, legs, wings, cheeks – bring it on.
 To my mouth, I mean; not to a cheerleading competition.
-My arteries are far too clogged by a lifetime of red meat for me to have the strength or motivation to climb a human pyramid, even if it is comprised of sexy underaged girls in short skirts.
+My arteries are far too clogged by a lifetime of red meat for me to have the strength or motivation to climb a human pyramid, even if it is made up of sexy underaged girls in short skirts.

 That said, I’m willing to keep an open mind about veggie-made foods that are supposed to taste like meat, or at least, a close enough approximation that non-meat-eaters can pretend like they’re not completely missing out on delicious, delicious animals.